 A rectocele is a type of pelvic organ prolapse.
-It happens when the supporting ligaments and muscles weaken in the pelvic floor.
 Other names for a rectocele are a posterior vaginal wall prolapse or proctocele.
+A rectocele occurs when the supporting ligaments and muscles weaken in the pelvic floor.

 Childbirth, age, and a range of other factors can cause the normally tough, fibrous, sheet-like divider between the rectum and vagina to weaken.

 A bulge may protrude as a hernia into the back of the vagina during a time of straining, such as a bowel movement.

 A rectocele can lead to constipation and discomfort, but if it is small, there may be no symptoms.

 Most people can treat a rectocele at home, but a severe case may need surgery.